UDOOboard/Docs/createsdcard.rst

 ################################

+1. **Download the appropriate SDCard Image**
-* **Download any SD images from `UDOOs Download Section <http://www.udoo.org/downloads/>`_**
+Go to `UDOOs Download Section <http://www.udoo.org/downloads/>`_

-* **Extract the .img file from the .zip file you downloaded**
+2. **Extract the .img file from the .zip file you downloaded** You can use the Archive tool you wish.
+Some examples are Winzip, Xarchive and Zipeg.

-* **Prepare your SD Card, according to following instructions**
+3. Prepare your SD Card, according to your Operating system**
-* **Done, remove SD Card, insert it in UDOO and enjoy it!**

-1. **Download any SD images from the image section of the website **
-2. **Extract the .img file from the .zip file you downloaded into any folder**
-3. **asd**

-Download any SD images from the image section of the website http://www.udoo.org/downloads/ Extract the .img file from the .zip file you downloaded into any folder (this path will be referred to as
-<img_file_path> in the guide).

-Follow the instructions below for your Operating System:

 ===============